0xPrecision/Demo_Shop_Bot/README.md

 ## Project Description

-##### **Demo Shop Bot** — is a professional online store template based on a Telegram bot, designed for small businesses.
+##### **Demo Shop Bot** is a professional online store template based on a Telegram bot, designed for small businesses.
 Built with Python using aiogram 3+, FSM, and SQLite (Tortoise ORM).
-It allows you to launch a fully functional e-commerce project in just a few hours, easily adapts to any client needs, and scales up to a CRM system or online acquiring.
+It allows you to launch a fully functional e-commerce project in just a few hours, easily adapts to any client's needs, and scales up to a CRM system or online acquiring.
 Ready for integration with payment services and further feature development.

 ---